 This is the first MAJOR financial decision your child will be involved with and one that can have lasting implications on their future.
 Don’t skip this topic because you don’t want to worry them or you’ll do whatever you need to (like take out loans) to cover the costs.
 And don’t wait till junior or senior year to start looking at college costs.
 College Abacus is a great source for comparing projected financial aid packages based on your personal information, without visiting each college’s net price calculator on individual sites.

 Here’s the “start early” comment again – but it really matters.
-FAFSA forms are based on tax information from January of your child’s junior year to December of their senior year.
+FAFSA forms are based on tax information from January of your child’s sophomore year to December of their junior year.
 My child’s school held a financial aid night in January of her senior year – which was too late for anyone to do anything other than fill out the forms and pray.
 To be a financially responsible parent, I should have started understanding the financial aid process while my daughter was in middle school when I had more time on my side.

 5) It’s a random process and you can’t explain the outcomes.